WaveBlocks/WaveBlocksND/_sources/manual/ch2_configuration.txt

 All other parameters from the last section must be used additionally to configure the details of the spawning process.

-For this very specialised problem setting you have to use the scripts ``AposterioriSpawning.py`` and ``AposterioriSpawningNA.py``.
+For this very specialized problem setting you have to use the scripts ``AposterioriSpawning.py`` and ``AposterioriSpawningNA.py``.
 These scripts perform the aposteriori analysis on some given simulation data.
 They produce new data files which then can be evaluated with the usual tools.